-If you browse the net using either the Firefox or Chrome web browsers and would like to be able to instantly tell if the sites that you are visiting use WordPress, then Wappalyzer is a great add-on for your browser.
+If you browse the net using either the Firefox or Chrome web browsers and would like to be able to tell if the sites that you are visiting are WP sites, then Wappalyzer is a useful add-on to install on your browser.

-Wappalyzer identifies what software is installed on the sites while you are browsing.
+Wappalyzer helps you identify what type of software is installed in the sites while you are browsing.

 According to their website …

-Wappalyzer is also easy to install and very easy to use.
+Wappalyzer is also an easy extension to install.

-After installing the Wappalyzer extension on your web browser, icons will appear in your browser menu identifying which software is installed on all the sites you are visiting …
+Once you have installed the Wappalyzer extension on your web browser, icons will appear in your browser menu identifying which technologies are installed on the sites you are visiting …

-If the WordPress icon shows up on your browser menu (as the above screenshot shows), then the site uses WordPress.
+If the WordPress icon shows up on your browser menu (as shown in the screenshot above), then the site uses WordPress.

 (SpyBar – Browser Addon For WordPress)